Looking for lichens

 Names such as “The yellow specklebelly” and the “frilly fruited jelly skin” reflect the exquisite diversity that our temperate rainforests support.
 Scotland is internationally important for a large number of species, one of which is known nowhere else in the world.

 Three good locations to go spotting lichens are Barnluasgan near Tayvallich, Glen Nant near Taynuilt and the Sunart Oakwoods west of Strontian.
-You can get an idea of the kinds of lichen you’ll spot in these locations thanks to Plantlife.

 There are plenty of websites and books with information on how to identify different species, and this handy guide from OPAL Air Survey will give you some easy tips to work out what type of lichen you’re looking at.